RobbyCBennett/VSCodeFocusOneDoomTheme/README.md

 # Focus One Doom Theme

-*Modified "Atom One Dark" theme for focus*
+*Modified red "Atom One Dark" theme for focus*

 # Differences from "Atom One Dark"